Nota Sains Tingkatan 3:

 Car exhaust

-Reduces amount of oxygen in the food
+Reduces amount of oxygen in the

 Sulphur dioxide